23beraid/okeanos/README.md

   Diver: Can access the Underwater Trench.
 Pretty self-explanatory.
   Radioman: Can access the Ports.
 He navigates this heavily-trafficked area by communicating with other vessels.

  Players pick a role at the beginning of the game.
 Then they go exploring and find stuff.
+What stuff?
+Who knows.
+It will be a surprise.
 They can trade directly with other players to collect all of the stuff.
  Once they do, they get a reward.
 End of rules.